conbojs/conbo-cordova-nativestorage/README.md

 * `NativeList` is a direct replacement for `LocalList`

-Any data currently saved to `LocalStorage` by a `LocalHash` or `LocalList` will automatically be migrated to `NativeStorage` on first use, assuming you use the same `name` option.
+Any data currently saved to `LocalStorage` by a `LocalHash` or `LocalList` will automatically be migrated to `NativeStorage` on first use, where the same `name` option is used.

 ## Installation